Charlie Webster (broadcaster): Guest appearances

-She has made guest appearances on BBC 5Live on Question Time Extra and Chiles on Friday.

 Writing

 Webster has written numerous sports columns, including a weekly football feature in the New Paper.
 She writes a blog on SkySports.com, and also writes for the Huffington Post, the Sheffield Star and football.co.uk.
 She writes a football column for Football Punk magazine and guest writes for The Independent and The Telegraph.

+On 9 May 2024, Webster released her first book Why It's OK to Talk About Trauma.

+Podcasts

+Some of her podcasts include: Undiscussable, an investigative series into domestic abuse; My Sporting Mind, an intimate show that speaks to sports stars about mental health; Surviving El Chapo, a true crime story about the twins who brought down the drug lord Joaquín "El Chapo" Guzmán; the award winning Died and Survived, where she explores the mystery of near death experiences; and Scamanda, an investigation into the story of Amanda Riley, a woman who falsely claimed to be dying of cancer and fraudulently raised funds for supposed treatment.
+Webster's podcast 'Scamanda' was the most popular podcast in 2023 in the US charts.
+In 2025, Apple TV+ released Unicorn Girl, an Apple Original podcast created and hosted by Webster, which tracked the rise and fall of social media influencer Candace Rivera.

+In 2023, the New York Festivals Radio Awards awarded gold to Died and Survived in the category of 'Personal Lives Podcast' and bronze to Surviving El Chapo in the category of 'Serialized Podcast'.

 Other activities

-After her studies at university, Webster began modelling professionally and also worked as a magician's assistant.
+After her studies at university, Webster began modelling professionally and also worked as a magician's assistant, taking part in illusions such as being sawn in half.
 She hosted various Nike training club events for Nike Women to help inspire women and girls to take up sport and exercise.

-In 2004, Webster posed in lingerie for FHM magazine.

 She was a contestant on the Channel 4 reality TV show Fool Around With.

 Webster has hosted the RCM obesity seminar, spoke at the Women's Aid 'real man' campaign dinner and at the London Football Coaches Association dinner.

 In November 2014, Webster resigned as a patron of Sheffield United after Ched Evans was invited to train at the club.

 Personal life

 Sports

 Webster is a keen runner, triathlete, and boxer, training at the Lynn ABC, and has completed her level 2 Football Association coaching badge.
 She is a lifelong fan of Sheffield United.

-She has run at least ten marathons, including the London, New York, Singapore and Houston Marathons.
+She has run sixteen marathons, including the London, New York, Singapore and Houston Marathons.
 Her first attempt at a triathlon was at the London Triathlon where she not only competed but also presented at the same time (for Channel 4).
 In July 2015, she completed her first Ironman Triathlon in 15 hours, 8 minutes and 59 seconds.
 She completed the Staffordshire 70.3 Ironman five weeks before in June 2015 as preparation in 6 hours 20 minutes.
+In October 2019, Webster completed her third Ironman Triathlon (70.3) in Marrakesh, with a record of 7:34:20.